Updated June 2022

-Google Drive is a choice of many because of its 15 GB received for free.
+Google Drive is a to-go option for many users due to its 15 GB of free storage.
 But don’t forget that your emails & Google Photos count into these 15 GB.
-The minute you become a paid customer of Google Drive, you’re automatically upgraded to Google One customer.
-(This is the innovation introduced just a year ago.)
+As of recently, paid Google Drive plans are bundled under Google One umbrella.

-Google then starts charging you based on the stored amount of data.
-So you pay $1.99 per month for 100 GB, $2.99 per month for 200 GB, etc., etc. But pay attention that these prices vary for different countries.
-(Here we include the monthly fee for the US).
+Google One pricing tiers are based on the storage amount.
+So you pay $1.99 per month for 100 GB, $2.99 per month for 200 GB, etc., etc. Keep in mind that pricing may differ per region.

 100 video meetings